sawlani/densest-subgraph/README.md

 # densest-subgraph

 ## File input type
-Every program reads an edge list in the following format:
+For algorithms for unweighted graphs, the input graph file is required to be of the format:

 ```
 n m